dougdyson/katas/challenges/addingBigNumbers/notes.md

 Copilot suggested using modulo to handle the carry.
 I was intrigued by this idea but pushed ahead with my own solution.
 Modulo is a much better solution for managing the carry.

 #### **Too concerned with performance**
-I tried to keep the loop as performant as possible and only loop as much as necessary, using strong manipulation to handle remaining digits in the larger number.
+I tried to keep the loop as performant as possible and only loop as much as necessary, using string manipulation to handle remaining digits in the larger number.
 This is a good idea, but I was too concerned with performance and had to introduce more code that really wasn't necessary.

 ### Version 2
 Am going to do a rewrite and use these lessons learned.